rmccoy7541/neand_sQTL/log.md

 I figured out what the problem was: I misnamed the directories to be exported into the script, which is a shame because this script takes forever.

 Still concatting WHLBLD nominals.
 Just finished.
+Now I'm trying to extract the Neanderthal sequences.

+Okay, we're trying the testis sra -> bam conversion once again as well as the nominal pass extract call.
+We'll see what happens; MARCC has been frustratingly slow today.